The Greatest Show on Earth: The Evidence for Evolution: Background

 Richard Dawkins has written a number of books about evolution, beginning with The Selfish Gene (1976) and The Extended Phenotype (1982).
-These he followed with three books that attempted to address common misunderstandings about evolution.
-His documentary series The Genius of Charles Darwin looks at Darwin's life and some of the evidence for evolution.
+These he followed with three books that attempted to address common misunderstandings about evolution: The Blind Watchmaker (1986), River Out of Eden (1995) and Climbing Mount Improbable (1996).
+The Ancestor's Tale (2004) traces human ancestry back to the dawn of life.

-However, when he looked back at the work he had published, he felt that he had never comprehensively addressed the evidence of common descent.
+However, when he looked back his work, he felt that he had never comprehensively addressed the evidence of common descent.
 Dawkins believed that opposition to evolution was as strong as ever, despite the overwhelming, and growing, body of evidence for the theory.
-He started writing The Greatest Show on Earth during his final months as Charles Simonyi Professor for the Public Understanding of Science (Marcus du Sautoy now holds the position) and finished it in retirement.
-He thought that 2009, the bicentennial of Darwin's birth and 150th anniversary of his book On the Origin of Species, was the perfect time for such a work.
-Other authors have written similar books recently, such as Jerry Coyne's Why Evolution is True which Dawkins highly recommends.
+He started writing The Greatest Show on Earth during his final months as Simonyi Professor for the Public Understanding of Science (Marcus du Sautoy now holds the position) and finished it in retirement.
+He thought that 2009, the bicentennial of Charles Darwin's birth and 150th anniversary of his On the Origin of Species, was the perfect time for such a work.
+Other authors had recently written similar books, such as Jerry Coyne's Why Evolution is True, which Dawkins highly recommends.

 Dawkins's literary agent John Brockman promoted the book to publishers under the working title Only a Theory.
 However, American biologist Kenneth Miller had already used that title for his own book, Only a Theory: Evolution and the Battle for America's Soul (2008).
 He kept "Only a Theory?" as the title for the first chapter, "with a precautionary question mark to guard against creationist quote-mining".Education: Questionable foundations: Providing millions of pounds to schools to teach creationism is dangerous, say atheist Richard Dawkins and Richard Harries, the Bishop of Oxford (Times article referred to in the first chapter by Dawkins and Richard Harries.)
 20 June 2004 Dawkins got the title from a T-shirt given to him by "an anonymous well-wisher" which bears the words "Evolution: The Greatest Show on Earth; the Only Game in Town".
 He wore it occasionally when giving lectures, and realised it was ideal for a title.
 However, since his editor would not permit such a long title, they shortened it to The Greatest Show on Earth.
 On three occasions, Dawkins wanted to include new scientific findings that emerged late in the publishing process; despite the disruption, the publisher accommodated them.

 Dawkins dedicated the book to Josh Timonen, who worked with others to build the website RichardDawkins.net.
 Dawkins writes in the preface: "Josh's creative talent runs deep, but the image of the iceberg captures neither the versatile breadth of his contributions to our joint endeavour, nor the warm good humour with which he makes them."
 Dawkins also thanks his wife Lalla's "unfailing encouragement, helpful stylistic criticisms and characteristically stylish suggestions", and his friend Charles Simonyi as he signs off after fourteen years and seven books.

 Synopsis

-The book is divided into 13 chapters spanning over 400 pages, and includes an appendix called "The history-deniers" in the end material.